 Chen joined Watsi on December 24th, 2015.
-Six years ago, Chen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, Chen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Chen's most recent donation supported Marher, a playful toddler from Ethiopia, to heal his birth condition.

 Chen has funded healthcare for 67 patients in 11 countries.